Rajpratik71/getting-a-gig/README.md

 ### Add Projects.
 Just like extra curriculars, projects are huge in landing internships when you may not have any professional experience.
 I would mention what your project was, the technologies you used to implement it, and who you worked with.
 If the project was for a class, mention that.
 If it was for a hackathon, definitely mention that.
 Employers love to see that you're active in the community and go to events like hackathons.

+Here's one project I have listed on my resume "Tejava- Retsly Zip.code 2015: Created the backend and algorithms of a web app that finds home listings within a commuting time of a given address.
+We created the polygon of travel times using an algorithm similar to Uber’s ETA engine (Python, Heroku, Flask, AWS MySQL, Google Maps & Retsly APIs)" I talk about what I made (web app that finds home listings..), whas aspect I worked on (backend and algorithms), and I list some of the technologies I used.

 ### Don't make it a scavenger hunt.
 When an application reviewer (engineer, recruiter, or otherwise) is looking over your resume, don't make it difficult for them to understand who you are and what you know.